What is an Interest Rate Swaption?

 - The Borrower is not obliged to enter into the Swap if interest rates should fall instead of rise

-- If the market rate fails to rise above the Swaption rate during the tenor of the Swaption, the Swaption will expire worthless and the Borrower may feel that no value was received
+- If the market rate fails to rise above the Swaption rate during the tenor of the Swaption, the Borrower may feel they received no value

 Types of Swaptions